 (+) (-) (+/-) (0) this provides, the potential for facilitating active and healthy lifestyles, the effect it can have on the quality of general health and well-being and the value it has for providing an attractive city setting.
-7. Encourage a sense of collective identity and a shared vision through civic engagement on plans and projects PHH1, PHH2, All other SEOs such as the development of a Local Economic and Community Plan for Galway and also on the promotion of PHH3 specifically focused projects, that will achieve community benefit, foster the indigenous culture and CH1 promote the unique form and character of the city, give opportunities for the development of cultural, IR1 community and other beneficial infrastructure and enhance and diversify the city economy.
-8. Integrate land use and transport planning to maximize opportunities for active travel and public transport PHH1, PHH2, All other SEOs usage and enable key transport projects included in the Galway Transport Strategy which will deliver multi PH33, modal usage, smart mobility and accessibility for all.
-C1, C2, C3 IR1, IR2 M2 All II CEO 9.
+7. Encourage a sense of collective identity and a shared vision through civic engagement on plans and projects such as the development of a Local Economic and Community Plan for Galway and also on the promotion of specifically focused projects, that will achieve community benefit, foster the indigenous culture and promote the unique form and character of the city, give opportunities for the development of cultural, community and other beneficial infrastructure and enhance and diversify the city economy.
+PHH1, PHH2, PHH3 CH1 IR1 All other SEOs 8.
+Integrate land use and transport planning to maximize opportunities for active travel and public transport usage and enable key transport projects included in the Galway Transport Strategy which will deliver multi modal usage, smart mobility and accessibility for all.
+PHH1, PHH2, PH33, C1, C2, C3 IR1, IR2 M2 All other SEOs 9.
 Ensure efficient and sustainable use of all water services environmental resources and infrastructure.
-PHH1, PHH2 All other SEOs W3, W4 10 Development of the state of the M3 All attack CEO 10.
-Develop a more urban compact form in the city that provides for attractive, integrated, and easily PHH1, PHH2 All other SEOs accessible neighborhoods that are supported by appropriate levels of services and amenities.
-M1, M2, M3 1:1 1 1 Inited Nations Costsinability Costs IR1, IR2 1.
-Jnited Nations Sustainability Goals Through implementation of the Core Strategy and the policies and objectives of the Development Plan, All SEOs 1 1. advance the aims of the UN 2030 Agenda for Sustainable Development and contribute to the achievement All SEUS of the 17 Sustainable Development Goals. licy 1 2 I National and Regional Framework 1.
-Ensure consistency with the National Planning Framework and the vision to achieve the shared goals as All SEOs 1. expressed in the National Strategic Outcomes (NSOs).
-All 3LOS 2.
-Ensure consistency with the Northern and Western Regional Spatial and Economic Strategy (RSES) including All SEOs ۷. the MASP and support the achievement of the associated Regional Policy Objectives (RPOs).
-All SEUS 3.
-Collaborate with other regional cities in order to harness the combined potential and to maximise All SEOs ٥. opportunities to provide a counterbalance to the growth of Dublin.
-All 3LOS licy 1 2 Metropolitan Area Strategic Plan (MASP) 1.
-Recognise the importance of the Galway Metropolitan Area Strategic Plan (MASP) in the delivery of All SEOs T 1. strategic growth with critical mass that supports the development of the city and existing surrounding All SLO3 settlements as strong, attractive urban places, supported by a level of services and infrastructure that creates successful, sustainable and socially inclusive communities and which harnesses the strengths associated with scale to maximise economic opportunities and supports investment.
-2. Continue to liaise with Galway County Council in the context of the MASP and other relevant shared All SEOs ۷. planning policy issues to support a consistent integrated approach to sustainable development and meeting VII 2FO2 population growth targets in the MASP area.
-Core Strategy
+PHH1, PHH2 W3, W4 M3 All other SEOs 10.
+Develop a more urban compact form in the city that provides for attractive, integrated, and easily accessible neighborhoods that are supported by appropriate levels of services and amenities.
+PHH1, PHH2 M1, M2, M3 IR1, IR2 All other SEOs olicy 1.1 Jnited Nations Sustainability Goals 1.
+Through implementation of the Core Strategy and the policies and objectives of the Development Plan, advance the aims of the UN 2030 Agenda for Sustainable Development and contribute to the achievement of the 17 Sustainable Development Goals.
+All SEOs olicy 1.2 I National and Regional Framework 1.
+Ensure consistency with the National Planning Framework and the vision to achieve the shared goals as expressed in the National Strategic Outcomes (NSOs).
+All SEOs 2.
+Ensure consistency with the Northern and Western Regional Spatial and Economic Strategy (RSES) including the MASP and support the achievement of the associated Regional Policy Objectives (RPOs).
+All SEOs 3.
+Collaborate with other regional cities in order to harness the combined potential and to maximise opportunities to provide a counterbalance to the growth of Dublin.
+All SEOs olicy 1.3 Metropolitan Area Strategic Plan (MASP) 1.
+Recognise the importance of the Galway Metropolitan Area Strategic Plan (MASP) in the delivery of strategic growth with critical mass that supports the development of the city and existing surrounding settlements as strong, attractive urban places, supported by a level of services and infrastructure that creates successful, sustainable and socially inclusive communities and which harnesses the strengths associated with scale to maximise economic opportunities and supports investment.
+All SEOs 2.
+Continue to liaise with Galway County Council in the context of the MASP and other relevant shared planning policy issues to support a consistent integrated approach to sustainable development and meeting population growth targets in the MASP area.
+All SEOs olicy 1.4 (Core Strategy